-Cycplus T2H vs Saris H3 vs Elite Direto XR-T vs Wahoo Kickr Core – 2026 Budget Direct-Drive Shootout (Power, Noise, Hackability)
+Cycplus T2H vs Saris H3 vs Elite Direto XR-T vs Wahoo Kickr Core – 2026 Budget Direct-Drive Shootout (Power, Noise, Hackability) [May Update]

 If you’re shopping for your first (or next) smart trainer in early 2026 and your budget tops out around $500–900, the choices are clearer than ever.
 I spent the last 8 weeks A/B testing four of the most popular budget-to-mid direct-drive units side-by-side: Cycplus T2H, Saris H3, Elite Direto XR-T, and Wahoo Kickr Core.
 All data comes from identical 200 km/week blocks on the same bike (power validated with Favero Assioma Duo pedals), same room (18–22 °C), same apps (TrainerRoad + Zwift), and the same upgrades (tennis-ball feet, Vornado fan, sweat mat).